A few years back, I came across a baby boy with the name “Sinatra James.” (He’s mentioned in one of my old newborns with unique names posts.)

 It’s hard for me to tie these in with specific moments in Frank Sinatra’s career, as Sinatra released multiple albums per year, acted in movies, appeared on television, got married four times (and divorced thrice).
 As we all know, any of these sorts of things can inspire expectant parents.

-This first spike may have had something to do with the release of Sinatra’s album Only the Lonely (1958), or his second attempt at The Frank Sinatra Show (1957-1958).
+This first spike may have had something to do with the release of Sinatra’s Grammy-nominated album Frank Sinatra Sings for Only the Lonely (1958), or his second attempt at The Frank Sinatra Show (1957-1958).

 The second could simply correlate to the mid-1960s surge in popularity Sinatra experienced on the heels of September of My Years (1965), A Man and His Music (1965), and Strangers in the Night (1966).